 It is notable that the GX80 offers wifi support, while the A58 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A58 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A58 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A58 was succeeded by the Sony A68.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX80 Manual (free pdf) or the online Sony A58 Manual.
+Further information on the features and operation of the GX80 and A58 can be found, respectively, in the Panasonic GX80 Manual (free pdf) or the online Sony A58 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GX80 or the Sony A58 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.